 How to use lithium-ion batteries safely

-Despite Samsung’s warning about its specific battery, other brands of lithium-ion batteries such as Sony and LG have a similar problem.
-According to Trading Standards EFEST is the only battery that TS has no known issue with and is not investigating.
+Despite Samsung’s warning about its specific battery, other brands of lithium-ion batteries such as Sony and LG may have a similar problem.
+According to Trading Standards EFEST is the only battery that Trading Standards has no known issue with, and is not investigating.
 If you recognise any of these symptoms, stop using your device immediately and quarantine the battery from any combustible materials, ideally putting it outside in soil.